Spatio-temporal Models on Compact Metric Graphs

 repl_col = "repl",

-component by also passing
+bru = TRUE)Next, we create the inlabru component by also passing

-the replicate argument with the repl
+the replicate argument with the repl element of the object

-returned by graph_data_rspde()
+returned by graph_data_rspde():

 cmp_graph_repl <- y ~ 1 + field(list(space = cbind(.edge_number, .distance_on_edge),